 The Metro ExpressLanes, as designed, seeks to increase mobility and person throughput through a series of integrated strategies (transportation demand management, transportation systems management, and multimodal capital investments) in specific corridors.
-This "bundling of strategies" as referred to in the CSPP has been consistently shown to result in more reliable outcomes and greater magnitude of positive change than a single strategies and multimodalism would exemplify guidance from the CSPP.
+This "bundling of strategies" as referred to in the CSPP has been consistently shown to result in more reliable outcomes and greater magnitude of positive change than a single strategy scenario.
+An expenditure plan that retains this focus on integrated strategies and multimodalism would exemplify guidance from the CSPP.
 Projects that demonstrate the ability to further link or expand the use of existing facilities such as complete streets improvements and first mile/last mile improvements are recommended.